-- [1] The applicants seek a mandatory order directing the First Respondent ("the Regional Commissioner") to withdraw notice number 359/2007 published in the Government Gazette on 13 March 2007 in terms of section 11A (1) of the Restitution of Land Rights Act 22 of 1994 on the ground that the land claim was precluded by the provisions of section 2 of the Act in that the claim is frivolous and vexatious.
-Alternatively, an order reviewing and setting aside the first respondent's decision not to withdraw the notice in terms of PAJA. - [2] The applicants allege that some of the properties that were published as part of the land claimed by the second respondent belong to Tjate community, the applicant community and has been occupying it since time immemorial.
-The properties are described as Dsjate 24KT, Fernkloof 539KS, Quartzhill 542 KS - [3] The first and fourth respondent filed a notice to participate but failed to file his answering affidavit until he was barred to do so. - [4] The second and fourth respondent filed an answering affidavit raising only the point in limine.
-There was no appearance on their behalf.
+- The applicants seek a mandatory order directing the First Respondent ("the Regional Commissioner") to withdraw notice of claim number 359/2007 published in the Government Gazette on 13 March 2007 in terms of section 11A (1) of the Restitution of Land Rights Act 22 of 1994 in respect of properties described as Dsjate 24KT, Fernkloof 539KS, Quatzhill 542 KS unless good cause is shown by any one or more of the second respondent and or third and fourth respondents.
+Alternatively, an order reviewing and setting aside in terms of section 6 of the Promotion of Administrative Justice Act no 3 of 2000 the first respondent's refusal to withdraw the said notice in terms of section 11 A of the Act at the expiry of the period mentioned in the notice of claim unless good cause is shown contrary to the contrary is shown by any of the respondents. - [2] The applicants allege that the properties mentioned above were published as part of the land claimed by the second respondent belong to applicant's community, Tjate community.
+The applicant community has been occupying it since time immemorial. - [3] The applicant alleges that the claim by the second respondent is precluded by section 2 of the Restitution Act on the basis that the second respondents were dispossessed of the land prior to 19 June 1913.
+Moreover, the validation report prepared by the first respondent in 2007 recommended that the land claim by the second respondent does not qualify in terms of Restitution Act on the basis that it is frivolous and vexatious.

+[4] The first and third respondents filed a notice to participate but failed to file the answering affidavit until he was barred from further participation in these proceedings.
+The second and fourth respondent filed an answering affidavit raising only the point in limine.
+There was no appearance on their behalf when the matter was first heard in September 2021.